wangxiaofeng1/wangxiaofeng1.github.io/_pages/aboutme.md

 ### More
-Soccer is my favorate sport.
-Besides that, I also enjoy music.
+Soccer is my favorite sport; additionally, I have a great passion for music.